Class 1 World Powerboat Championship: Class 1 Boats

-Class 1 offshore race boats are catamarans generally measuring between 12 and 14 meters (40–45 ft.) in length and approximately 3.5 meters (11.5 ft.) in beam.
-They are constructed using composite materials such as carbon fiber, Kevlar, and other advanced laminates designed to maximize strength while minimizing weight.
+Class 1 offshore race boats are catamarans measuring between 12 and 14 meters (39.4–45.9 ft) in length, with a beam of approximately 3.5 meters (11.5 ft).
+They are constructed from composite materials such as carbon fiber and Kevlar, which are commonly used in marine applications for their structural strength and weight characteristics.

-Under current regulations, Class 1 catamarans must meet a minimum weight of 4,950 kg (about 5 tons).
-All competing boats use twin Mercury Racing 9.0-litre 1100 Competition V8 sterndrive engines as the mandatory spec power unit, producing a combined output of 2,200 horsepower.
-These engines allow Class 1 boats to exceed speeds of 257 km/h (160 mph) in optimal conditions.
+Under current regulations, Class 1 catamarans must meet a minimum weight of 4,950 kg (4.95 metric tons).
+All competing boats use twin Mercury Racing 9.0-litre 1100 Competition V8 stern-drive engines as the mandatory spec power unit, producing a combined output of 2,200 horsepower.
+These engines allow Class 1 boats to exceed speeds of approximately 257 km/h (160 mph) under favorable conditions.

-The cockpit incorporates reinforced crash structures designed to protect the crew during high-speed impacts and is fitted with safety features such as canopies, impact-resistant seating, and an escape hatch in the hull.
-Onboard instrumentation typically includes GPS navigation, trim indicators, and engine management displays used by the crew to monitor performance during competition.
+The cockpit incorporates reinforced crash structures designed to protect the crew during high-speed impacts, and includes safety features such as canopies, impact-resistant seating, and an escape hatch in the hull.
+Onboard instrumentation typically includes GPS navigation, trim indicators, and engine management displays, which the crew uses to monitor performance during competition.

-A Class 1 race boat is operated by two crew members: a driver and a throttle man.
-The driver is responsible for steering the boat and selecting the racing line, while the throttle man manages engine power, trim settings, and balance to optimize performance in varying sea conditions.
-Effective coordination between the two roles is essential due to the high speeds and rapid reactions required during competition.
+Two crew members operate a Class 1 race boat: a driver and a throttle man.
+The driver is responsible for steering the boat and selecting the racing line, while the throttleman manages engine power, trim settings, and balance to optimize performance in varying sea conditions.

-The roles are considered physically demanding, as crews must withstand significant g-forces, unpredictable sea states, and rapid changes in acceleration.
-Both members wear specialized safety equipment, including impact-resistant helmets, flotation devices, and harness systems compliant with offshore racing regulations.
-Safety protocols require crews to complete approved training and demonstrate familiarity with emergency procedures before competition.
+Both crew members wear specialized safety equipment, including impact-resistant helmets, flotation devices, and harness systems compliant with offshore racing regulations.
+Safety protocols require the crew to complete approved training and demonstrate familiarity with emergency procedures before competition.

 The Championship

-A Class 1 season consists of a series Grands Prix, made up of three official practice sessions, one official qualifying session which is also known as Pole Position and two races.
+A Class 1 season consists of a series Grands Prix, made up of three official practice sessions, one official qualifying session (known as the pole position session), and two races.
 The results of each race are combined to determine the winner of the World Championship.
 The European Championship and the Middle East Championship are defined by specific events in those geographic regions.
 The results in official qualifying determine the winner of the Pole Position Championship.

-Eight races at four venues make up the UIM Class 1 World Powerboat Championship, with races run over approximately 55 or 75 Nm of multiple laps of approximately 5 Nm (including one or two mandatory long laps).
+Eight races at four venues make up the UIM Class 1 World Powerboat Championship, with races run over approximately 55 or 75 nautical miles (Nm) consisting of multiple laps of approximately 5 Nm (including one or two mandatory long laps).

-The World Championship is awarded to the team with the most accumulated points throughout the season.
-A winning crew collects 20 points, the runners-up 15, with the third-placed team awarded 12 points.
+The World Championship title is awarded based on a cumulative points system.
+Points are distributed for each race as follows: